The UNHCR camp for Syrian refugees in the Kurdistan Autonomous Region in Iraq, photo taken in 2014.

 Displaced people

 With its development cooperation, Germany supports countries that take in particularly large numbers of refugees, even though they themselves are very poor.
-This is because the vast majority of refugees stay close to home: 58 per cent of refugees were living as internally displaced persons in their own country at the end of 2023.
-Around 70 per cent of cross-border refugees stay in countries neighbouring their home country.
-Three out of four refugees are hosted by countries with low or medium incomes.
+This is because the vast majority of refugees stay close to home: Nearly 60 per cent of refugees were living as internally displaced persons in their own country at the end of 2024.
+Around 70 per cent of cross-border refugees stayed in countries neighbouring their home country.
+Nearly three out of four refugees are hosted by countries with low or medium incomes.

 Priority areas